leomuckley/Multi-Input-ConvLSTM/README.md

+# Deep Learning for Flood Extent Prediction
-# Implementation of a Multi-Input ConvLSTM for the predicting flood extent
+Implementation of a Multi-Input ConvLSTM for the predicting flood extent in Python

 ### Abstract: